 Is Pilates for everyone?

-If you are older than age 40, haven't exercised for some time or have health problems, it's a good idea to check with your doctor before starting any new exercise program.
+If you're older, haven't exercised for some time or have health problems, it's a good idea to check with your doctor before starting any new exercise program.
 Pilates is no exception.
 Similarly, women who are pregnant should check with their health care providers before starting Pilates.

 Pilates may not be recommended or may need to be modified for individuals who have the following: